irmen/prog8/docs/source/programming.rst

 Strings and memory blocks
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 memcopy(from, to, numbytes)
-    Efficiently copy a number of bytes (1 - 256) from a memory location to another.
+    Efficiently copy a number of bytes from a memory location to another.
     NOTE: 'to' must NOT overlap with 'from', unless it is *before* 'from'.
     Because this function imposes some overhead to handle the parameters, it is only faster if the number of bytes is larger than a certain threshold.
     Compare the generated code to see if it was beneficial or not.
-    The most efficient will always be to write a specialized copy routine in assembly yourself!
+    The most efficient will often be to write a specialized copy routine in assembly yourself!

 memset(address, numbytes, bytevalue)
     Efficiently set a part of memory to the given (u)byte value.